lukehanson2429/Villa-Pancho/README.md

     * Dropdown hamburger menu on mobile devices using Bootsrap.
     * Bootstrap Carousel for reviews/testiomonials of the restaurant.
     * Font AwesomevSocial/Interactive Links & Buttons.
     * Bootstrap Booking Form on Contact page.
+Fields are required to fill in otherwise submit button will not work.

 ### Features left to implement